B0redNab/Interesting-InfoSec-stuff/writeups/TryHackMe/Advent-of-Cyber/adventofcyber.md

 # Advent of Cyber
-*Personal writeup/notes of this room*
+*Personal writeup/notes of this room for keeping a "methodology's history", direct answer won't be post*

 ## Table of contents
 * Task 6 - Day 1
+* Task 7 - Day 2
 <br/>
 <br/>